aabbtree77/twinpeekz/README.md

+> “Extinguished by light, I turn on the night <br>
+Wear its darkness with an empty smile”<br>
+&ndash; Pink Floyd "Wearing The Inside Out", 1994

+> “In real life, there is no algebra.” <br> &ndash; Audrey Horne, Twin Peaks, 1991

+> “Donna Hayward: "There's things you can't get in books." <br>
+Harold Smith: "There are things you can't get anywhere... but we dream they can be found in other people."”
+&ndash; Twin Peaks, 1991

 ## Introduction

-This is real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL.
+This is a real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL.
 Details:

 1. Ubuntu, GLFW3, OpenGL, GLTF 2.0, Golang, MIT license.